Back

 Traffic patterns are highly volatile and often unpredictable, driven by:

-• memecoin launches and trading activities
+• memecoin launches and trading activity

-• leveraged and high-frequency trading activities
+• leveraged and high-frequency trading

 • prediction markets